 CI/CD Integration & Automated Quality Gating

 Implementing automated accessibility validation requires embedding scanners directly into deployment sequences.
 Establishing a GitHub Actions a11y Pipeline Setup creates the foundational architecture for continuous compliance tracking.
-This approach shifts validation left.
-It ensures metrics are captured and enforced before code merges.
+This approach shifts validation left, ensuring metrics are captured and enforced before code merges.

 Fundamentals of Automated Quality Gating

 Quality gates act as deterministic checkpoints within the DevOps lifecycle.
-They intercept code before deployment.
-They evaluate it against predefined compliance criteria.
+They intercept code before deployment and evaluate it against predefined compliance criteria.
 Understanding scanner output classifications is critical for accurate triage.
 Most engines categorize findings into critical, serious, moderate, and minor severities.
 This classification maps directly to assistive technology impact.

-Map pipeline stages to specific testing scopes to maximize coverage.
-Do not inflate build times unnecessarily.
+Map pipeline stages to specific testing scopes to maximize coverage without inflating build times:

 Balancing development velocity and enforcement requires strategic gate configuration.
-Implementing Auto-Fail vs Warning Workflows allows teams to block critical violations.
-It routes heuristic flags to compliance dashboards for asynchronous review.
+Implementing Auto-Fail vs Warning Workflows allows teams to block critical violations while routing heuristic flags to compliance dashboards for asynchronous review.

 Tool Selection & Scanner Configuration